 Build a dashboard, a central place of your information that’s available to every marketing team member.
 At Planable, we use as many as 15-18 marketing tools and platforms.
 However, we’ve centralized all the details in one single tool called Inner Trends that helps us answer any team member’s questions about conversion, optimization, marketing funnels, and anything else.
 Inner Trends connects the information from all of the tools we use, including Intercom, Stripe, Google Analytics, Segment, Personizely, and Firstpromoter.

 Analytics products like Mixpanel or Kissmetrics are extremely expensive.
 For a more affordable command center, build a spreadsheet that’s connected through all the APIs you need.
-Alternatively, you can find ready-to-use templates and dashboards from FYI, Data Studio, and Notion.
+Alternatively, you can find ready-to-use templates and dashboards from FYI and Data Studio.

 Of course, there’s no one-size-fits-all approach for every team.
 A dashboard worked for us at Planable, but you might have goals and KPIs that don’t fit neatly into a single dashboard.
 Regardless of what approach you take, a command center should unify all of the information your team needs, including: